bluntspoon/bluntspoon.github.io/_posts/2024-02-14-visual-studio-17.9.md

 slug: features-visual-studio-2022-v17-9
 ---

-Below are two of my favourite new features that were introduced with the recent update to Visual Studio 2022.
-These kind of improvements are intended to help keep you in the zone and flow of development.

-> No more breaking flow just switch tooling so that you can query your endpoints, now you can test them directly from VS.
+VS is continuously improving with each release.
+The latest update to Visual Studio 2022 (v17.9) introduces several exciting features and enhancements.
+Here are a few of my favorites:

 ## 💬 AI Generated Git commit messages

-> Use the new generated Git commit message feature to help you describe your set of changes
+Use the new generated Git commit message feature to help you describe your set of changes.

 ![Endpoint Explorer](https://andrewbevan.me/assets/images/2023-05-16-endpoint-explorer.png "Endpoint Explorer")

+> Note: Github Copilot + Chat is required for this feature.

 ## 🔍 'all-in-on' Code Search

-> You can now search for any word or string of characters across your solution.
+You can now search for any word or string of characters across your solution.

 ![Endpoint Explorer](https://andrewbevan.me/assets/images/2023-05-16-http-editor.png ".HTTP Editor")